TABLE OF CONTENTS

 A spouse who, on marrying, took the surname of the other spouse and at the same time kept, as a second surname, his/her former surname may notify the registry office within three months after the divorce decision has become final that he/she is discontinuing use of the common surname.

 3.2 the division of property of the spouses

-The community property regime is dissolved on divorce, and matters are settled in accordance with the principles set out in Section 150 of the Civil Code (Občiansky zákonník).
-The community property regime may be settled by: (a) agreement; (b) judicial decision; (c) the lapse of a period of time.
+The matrimonial property regime is dissolved on divorce.
+When the matrimonial property regime is dissolved, it is settled in accordance with the principles set out under Section 150 of the Civil Code.
+The matrimonial property regime may be settled by: (a) agreement; (b) a judicial decision; (c) lapse of time.

 3.3 the minor children of the spouses

-In the decision on the divorce of the parents of a minor child, the court lays down the parents’ rights and duties concerning the minor child for the period after the divorce, in particular which parent will have custody of the child, act as the child’s legal guardian and administer the child’s property.
-The decision on the parents’ rights and obligations may be replaced by an agreement between the parents.
+In a decision on the divorce of parents of a minor, the court specifies the parents’ responsibilities towards the child in the period after the divorce, in particular by determining which parent will be granted custody of the child and will represent the child and administer his/her assets.
+The decision on parental responsibilities may be replaced by an agreement between the parents.

-Where the parents do not reach an agreement on rights of access to a minor child, the court lays down the parents’ rights of access in the divorce decision.
-Where necessary the court will restrict a parent’s rights of access or prohibit access, if this is in the child’s interests.
+If the parents do not reach an agreement on contact rights in respect of the child, the court will also specify those rights in the divorce decision.
+Where necessary in the interest of the child, the court may restrict or prohibit a parent’s contact with the child.

-The court also stipulates how the parent who was not granted custody of the child will contribute to the child’s maintenance; alternatively the court will approve an agreement between the parents on the level of maintenance.
+In addition, the court specifies how the parent who has not been granted custody of the child is to contribute towards the child’s maintenance, or approves the parents’ agreement on the amount of maintenance.

 3.4 the obligation to pay maintenance to the other spouse?

 A divorced spouse who is unable to provide for himself/herself may demand from the former spouse a contribution towards essential maintenance according to the latter’s ability and capacity.
 If the spouses fail to agree, the decision regarding such maintenance contribution is to be made by the court upon a petition lodged by either of them.